 The Gospel is God’s story of redemption, so beautiful and unexpected that it captivates our heart’s gaze and desire to see glory.
 Who in their right mind would dare to dream up such a storyline – that the infinite and eternal, all-powerful God of the Universe would become a man, take on our debt of sin, die in our place, be raised in power and offer eternal life based on no merit of our own but rather as a free gift of grace through faith?
 What a scandal!
 But what else can truly stir our souls to right response?

 Throughout the Bible, God uses many creative metaphors and stories to illustrate the Gospel.
 This is because the Gospel is not to be seen only as a plain list of facts to believe, but rather as a thing of unbelievable beauty to be beheld by which we are transformed.
 It requires not just intellectual assent, but must captivate our passions as well.
-The Gospel is about God redeeming us - all of us.
-We’re helpless and in need - and this is true for all of us as creatives.
-You can’t redeem your own creativity any more than you could earn your salvation.
+The Gospel is about God redeeming us – all of us.
+We’re helpless and in need – and this is true for all of us as creatives.

 Thomas Terry and Ryan Lister help drive the point home: